-The insider advice on this page is from Wendy’s Trusted Travel Expert for Luxury Cruises: Leslie Fambrini of Personalized Travel Consultants
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Luxury Cruises: Leslie Fambrini of Personalized Travel Consultants

 Ships and Cabins

 Best short cruise:

 Seabourn Quest’s seven-day Baltic experience is short and to the point—ideal if one wishes to absorb all that this area offers in a brief time.
 Sail from Stockholm to Copenhagen, perhaps taking in more of these cities pre- and post-cruise, and in between enjoy three days in St. Petersburg plus visits to Tallin and Helsinki.